adobkin/libcapn/README.md

 #### The notification payload

-Every remote notification includes a payload.
+Each remote notification includes a payload.
 The payload contains information about how the system should alert the user as well as any custom data you provide.

-To create a payload you need to use `apn_payload_init()`; to set general properties of the payload, use `apn_payload_set_*()` functions.
+For create payload you need to use `apn_payload_init()`, to set general properties, use `apn_payload_set_*()` functions.
 You can also specify custom properties using `apn_payload_add_custom_property_*()` functions: